nick-ryall/ampersand-select-view/README.md

 ### reset `selectView.reset()`

 Set value to back original value.
-If you passed a `value` when creating the view it will reset to that, otherwise to `undefined` which will select the first option or the `unseletedText` option if specified.
+If you passed a `value` when creating the view it will reset to that.
+Otherwise it will reset to the value of first option or the `unseletedText` option if specified.

 ### clear `selectView.clear()`

-Sets value to `undefined` no matter what previous values were.
-This will select the first option or the `unseletedText` option if specified.
+Sets value to `undefined` if there is an 'unselectedText' option specified.
+Otherwise it will be set to the value of first option.

 ## browser support